radiac/django-tagulous/docs/models.rst

 These will automatically create the models for the tags themselves, or you can provide a custom model to use instead with ``to`` - see `Custom Models`_.

-Tagulous is designed so that you can treat these as ``CharField``s, while still leaving the underlying relationships available.
+Tagulous is designed so that you can treat these as a ``CharField``, while still leaving the underlying relationships available.
 For example, not only can you assign a queryset or list of tag primary keys to a ``TagField``, but you can also assign a list of strings (one per tag), or a tag string to parse.